6 Ways To Encourage Your Children’s Creativity Over The Summer

 Everyone admires a child’s creativity.
 It’s amazing seeing what they come up with, especially when they’re young and utterly uninhibited about expressing themselves.
-Summer is a great time to encourage your kids to be more creative without the distraction of schoolwork.
+How can you encourage your children’s creativity over the summer?

 1. Encourage them to read.